Norman Tasmanian language

 A variety of aboriginal Tasmanian attested in a manuscript nicknamed the "Norman" vocabulary is identified as a distinct language in the reconstructions of Claire Bowern.
-The list of 386 words was recorded in Sorell, Tasmania in the 19th century by one Charles Sterling.
+The Norman vocabulary was originally compiled by Reverend James Norman of Sorell, Tasmania, and was apparently later copied by Charles Sterling.
+The list of 386 words was handwritten in Sorell, Tasmania in the 19th century by Charles Sterling, who was George Augustus Robinson's clerk from 1829 to 1832.
 The language was presumably spoken somewhere in the northeast of Tasmania, but the original location of the speakers was not recorded.

+Plomley (1976) lists a few different versions of the '"Norman" vocabulary: